arquivei/php-kafka-consumer/readme.md

 and check for coverage:

-`docker-compose exec php-fpm phpdbg -qrr ./vendor/bin/phpunit --whitelist src/ --coverage-html coverage/`
+`docker compose exec php-fpm phpdbg -qrr ./vendor/bin/phpunit --whitelist src/ --coverage-html coverage/`

 or with make: